TheOliveOli38/theoliveoli-site/links.md

 - A computer... in your computer?
 WHAAAAAAT???

 [Tofutush (The Iron Ragdoll)](https://tofutush.github.io/The-Iron-Ragdoll)
-- Stories set around characters in a (very) big universe.
+- Stories set around various characters in a (very) big universe.
 Don't forget to check out the art, too!

 [Neal.Fun!](https://neal.fun/)
 - Play some cool webgames!